ziapeltagames/six-winters/docs/DESIGN.md

    * Obstacle Progress - Obstacles are the main thing players deal with in the short term
    * Mission Progress - A central part of the game, uses dice, and tends to fluctuate greatly

-### Brainstorm

-It would be good to think about when and how the different longer term state can change.

-* Skills - Character skills increase from mission rewards, and some very powerful developments and artifacts.
-Once increased, they do not degrade.
-* Discord - Discord is more fluid.
-It can increase from overflowing discord during missions (not too hard to do), and can be decreased as a mission reward.
+## Long Term State Changes

+The longer term currencies can change in a variety of ways.

+* Motivation - Each character has special achievement cards that may be mixed into the achievement deck.
+Will never decrease.
-* Motivation - Motivation increases from specific mission obstacles.
+* Skills - Increase via mission rewards.
+Will never decrease.
+* New Characters - Released at certain time intervals in the game.
+* Discord - Can go up during a mission.
+Is lowered by resting a character.
+* Resource Tracks - Increase via Exploration mission rewards.
+Decrease via Security threats.
+* Stability - Increase via Community mission rewards.
+Decrease via Community threats.
+* Influence - Increase via Diplomacy mission rewards.
+Decrease via Diplomacy threats.
+* Technology - Increase by spending 1 die of each resource type during planning phase.
+Decrease via Espionage threats.

 ## Sources of Uncertainty